Joseph-Anthony-King/exo_political_theory/README.txt

 [b]Exo Political Theory:[/b] Our classical political theories must be updated to account for alien psychologies.

 [b]Exo Affairs Institute:[/b] An institute of public and private specialists to coordinate our external affairs and spread our values and influence.
+Due to the need to be close to the seat of the government, it can only be built at our capital.

 The [b]Exo Affairs Institute[/b] is limited to one on the capital planet and it's stats are as follows: